ota-meshi/eslint-plugin-regexp/docs/rules/no-empty-alternative.md

 remove the `|` character of a former alternative.
 This rule tries to point out these potential mistakes by reporting all empty alternatives.

+If the empty alternative is supposed to match the empty string, then use a quantifier instead.
+For example, `a|` should be written as `a?`.

 <eslint-code-block>

 ```js